PAIDiPaidThis.com

 Do I really need a videographer as well as a photographer?

-It is entirely optional.
+No, it is entirely optional.
 Photos are the traditional keepsake, but video captures vows, speeches and movement in a way stills cannot.
-If money is tight, most couples book the photographer first and add video if the budget allows.
+If money is tight, most couples book the photographer first and add video only if the budget stretches to it.

 How long is a typical wedding film?

-It varies.
-A highlights reel runs a few minutes, a feature edit can run much longer, and some couples get both.
-Shorter films cost less because they take less time to edit.
+It varies a lot by supplier and by what you ask for.
+A highlights reel runs a few minutes, a feature-length edit runs much longer, and some couples pay for both a short version to share and a longer one to keep.
+Shorter films generally cost less simply because they take less time to edit.

-Can one person do both photo and video?
+Can one person do both photo and video on the same day?

-Some suppliers offer it, but it is a lot for one person to juggle well.
-Many couples prefer a photographer and a videographer who are used to working alongside each other, sometimes booked together as a package.
+Some suppliers offer it, but it is a lot for one person to juggle well, since photography and filming both demand full attention at the same key moments.
+Most couples prefer a separate photographer and videographer who are used to working alongside each other, and booking them together as a pair is common.

-Why does the film take so long to arrive?
+Why does the finished film take so long to arrive?

-Editing is time-consuming.
-Colour grading, syncing audio and cutting hours of footage into a polished film takes weeks, and busy videographers work through a queue of weddings ahead of yours.
+Editing is the time-consuming part of the job, not the filming.
+Colour grading, syncing audio and cutting hours of raw footage down into a polished film takes weeks on its own, and busy videographers are also working through a queue of other weddings booked ahead of yours.